osyoyu/pf2/README.md

 The first is the `SignalScheduler`, based on POSIX timers.
 Pf2 will use this scheduler when possible.
 SignalScheduler creates a POSIX timer for each Ruby Thread (the underlying pthread to be more accurate) using `timer_create(2)`.
 This leaves the actual time-keeping to the OS, which is capable of tracking accurate per-thread CPU time usage.

-When the specified interval has arrived (the timer has _expired_), the OS delivers us a SIGALRM (note: Unlike `setitimer(2)`, `timer_create(2)` allows us to choose which signal to be delivered, and Pf2 uses SIGALRM regardless of time mode).
+When the specified interval has arrived (the timer has _expired_), the OS delivers us a SIGPROF signal.
 This is why the scheduler is named SignalScheduler.

 Signals are directed to Ruby Threads' underlying pthread, effectively "pausing" the Thread's activity.
 This routing is done using `SIGEV_THREAD_ID`, which is a Linux-only feature.
 Sample collection is done in the signal handler, which is expected to be more _accurate_, capturing the paused Thread's activity.